Iran–Iraq border: Ottoman era (1500s–1920)

 The Ottoman Empire had conquered much of what is now Iraq from Safavid Persia in the Ottoman–Safavid War of 1532–1555.
 The war concluded with the Peace of Amasya, by which Ottoman rule over Mesopotamia was confirmed.
 Ottoman control of Mesopotamia was strengthened following the Ottoman–Safavid War (1623–1639), which was ended by the Treaty of Zuhab.
-The Zuhab treaty stipulated that the boundary between the two empires would run between the Zagros Mountains and the Tigris River, though a precise lines was not drawn at that time.
+The Zuhab treaty stipulated that the boundary between the two empires would run between the Zagros Mountains and the Tigris River, though a precise line was not drawn at that time.

 During the Ottoman–Hotaki War (1722–1727) the Ottomans invaded Iran in league with Russia, gaining large parts of north-west Iran via the Treaty of Hamedan.
 Another war followed in the 1740s which was ended by the Treaty of Kerden in 1746, which restored Iran's western provinces and re-affirmed the 1639 Zuhab border.